By John Stuart

 This musing will not give you any insight into technology, as the series proposes.
 However, while I was reflecting on my friendship with Indra Sinha described in a previous blog, this memory came back to me.

 Indra had decided to take a holiday in Ireland.He was aware that I regularly spent time in Kerry and Cork in the southwest and always came back to the agency with wonderful, if not a little blurred memories.
 I suggested he should meet close friends of mine who were living on the Beara peninsular in South West Cork.
 I was sure they would enjoy each other’s company.
-He came back full of memories (possibly hallucinatory) of surreal conversations ranging across many subjects, fueled by helpful stimulants and I believe gave him food for thought for his book The Cybergypsies.
+He came back full of memories (possibly hallucinatory) of surreal conversations ranging across many subjects, fuelled by helpful stimulants and I believe gave him food for thought for his book The Cybergypsies.

 An Introduction To My Friends